From the 40 Days of Daily Bread Series.

 Be encouraged; God is causing each of us to grow.
 We can “measure” our spiritual growth this season.
 (Or at any time we choose to be intentional about it!)

 Here’s what we’re going to do.
 We are going to call this Day 1, and “mark it” by going through the details below.
+This is how you will measure your spiritual growth.
 Then at the end of our 40 days, we will be amazed at what God has done!